WatameBytes/YouTube/README.md

 Note: If you want to collect data from multiple videos, you'll need to open a new app instance.

+After placing the entire link, name of the YouTube[not important] followed with a colon [:], type the name of the video.
+Can be anything you want, so long as there is no space.
+A file with that name should appear with _ChatData.txt appended on it.
+Just a file with timestamps of when someone typed something.
+The _StarData.txt grabs those numbers, omits negative timestamps/prestream chat, and ranks them in order of the most popular timestamps to a least populat timestamp.
+It will display the splitter, how big a range is, their ranking with timestamps, and the amount of comments since the beginning of that time stamp

 ## Credits

 This software uses the following open source packages: